nenDev0/jchess/README.md

 This was a fun challenge to myself...
 I wanted to create a Chess-Bot and see, how good I could get it to be.
 Turns out, not very good.

-This project took me about 5 weeks full-time.
+This project took me about 5 weeks full-time to get running.
 And I mean full-time.
-I forgot to eat sometimes.

 ## Project